JiaHeng-DLUT/face_painter/README.md

 python run.py
 ```

-The painting output can be found in the `output` directory by default.
+The painting output can be found in the `output` directory by default, which takes about 15 minutes.

 ## Roadmap